romland/smoozoo/README.md

     - Check screenwidth and decide based on that if we should load a smaller version of the image.

-    - Change cursor to grab by default, when panning: grabbing

     - drag/drop image / filepicker

     - smart conversion of image to dark mode / brightness / contrast / saturation